artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## Downloads

 The test scripts used this piece are available for download from a repository Github.
-This piece is also available for download from the same repository— written markdown format for your VFX studio's compositing department wiki.
-Get the downloads here: https://github.com/artandmath/NukeProfilers
+This piece is also available for download from the same repository— written markdown format for your VFX studio's compositing department wiki. https://github.com/artandmath/NukeProfilers